Featured image of post Comment Your Schema

 The trade-offs

 Comments aren’t a substitute for all documentation.
 They’re good at describing what a column or table is, not how a multi-table workflow operates.
-System-level documentation — data flow diagrams, service interaction maps, runbooks — still belongs somewhere else.
+System-level documentation (data flow diagrams, service interaction maps, runbooks) still belongs somewhere else.

 Watch out

-Stale comments are worse than no comments — they actively mislead.
+Stale comments are worse than no comments; they actively mislead.
 A column that says '1=active, 2=inactive' when the code now also uses 3=suspended will send someone down the wrong path.
 Treat comment updates as part of the migration, not a follow-up task.

 There’s also a maintenance cost.
 Stale comments are worse than no comments because they actively mislead.
 A column that says '1=active, 2=inactive' when the code was updated to also use 3=suspended will send someone down the wrong path.
-The mitigation is treating comments as schema, not as a nice-to-have — they change when the schema changes.
+The mitigation is treating comments as schema, not as a nice-to-have; they change when the schema changes.

-And for teams with hundreds of tables and thousands of columns, retrofitting comments is a slow process.
+For teams with hundreds of tables and thousands of columns, retrofitting comments is a slow process.
 It’s not a weekend project.
 It’s an incremental habit that pays off over months.

 SELECT insights FROM experience WHERE downtime = 0; -- Ruslan Tolkachev